SharePoint/sp-dev-training-spfx-graph-3rdpartyapis/Lab.md

 1. When NPM completes downloading all dependencies, open the project in Visual Studio Code.

 1. Update the public interface for the React component:
     1. Locate and open the file **./src/webparts/spFxHttpClient/components/ISpFxHttpClientProps.ts**.
 This is the interface for the public properties on the React component.
-It will need to display a custom object.
+    1. Update the interface to replace the existing `description` property with a property that will hold a custom object.
 This object is quite complex and while you could create an interface to represent it, in this lab we will set that complexity aside and focus on consuming an untyped TypeScript object.
-    1. Update the interface to replace the existing `description` property to be a collection of items that can be passed in and add an event when a button is clicked:

         ```ts
         export interface ISpFxHttpClientDemoProps {